BuddyForms/BuddyForms-Members/readme.txt

 == Frequently Asked Questions ==

-= Can I create a normal Contact Forms =
+= Can user post from there profile =
-Yes, you can create Simple Contact Forms or Complex Contact Forms with many different actions to create your submission logic.
+Yes, you can create new tabs from any form type and post type

 = Can I create a Registration Forms =
-Yes, you can Create Registration Forms
+Yes, you can Create Registration Forms and use BuddyPress and WordPress or ACF and many other form elements and keep all in sync

 = Can I create a Content Forms =
-Yes, you can create Content forms for any post type.
+Yes, you can create Content forms for any post type and also group forms unde rone parent tab in the user profile.

 = Can I Combine Registration Forms and Content Forms = Yes, you can add login and registration Form Elements to any form and ask your user to Login or Register during form submission.

+= Can I create different prtofile forms for different member types = Yes, you can create different member type forms and also overwrite teh feault BuddyPress or BuddyBoss Profile edit form

+= Can I use ACF Fields in the BuddyPress Registation = Yes, you can use ACF and Podsfirlds and many other by using our Extensions

 == Documentation & Support ==